 5.5 Does the site use consistent and appropriate language?

 The use of clear and simple language promotes effective communication.
-Trying to come across as articulate can be as difficult to read as poorly written grammar, especially if the language used isn’t the visitor’s primary language.
+Trying to come across as articulate can be as difficult to read as poor grammar, especially if the language used isn’t the visitor’s primary language.

 5.6 Does the site have a sitemap page and contact page?
 Are they easy to find?